 The enclosed Engine Owner's Manual is supplied for information regarding The U.S. Environmental Protection Agency (EPA) and the California Emission Control Regulation of emission systems, maintenance and warranty.
-See the emission label(s) on the engine.

 Keep this engine Owner's Manual with your unit.
 Should this engine Owner's Manual become damaged or illegible, replace immediately.
 Replacements may be ordered through the engine manufacturer.